Campbellsville University student died from strangulation and suspect was teammate on wrestling team, police say - Local News 8

 Police said the suspect’s motive is unknown and the investigation remains ongoing.

+Escalera is being represented by a public attorney and has a preliminary hearing scheduled for March 6, Campbellsville County Attorney John Bertram told CNN Monday.
 Escalera was scheduled for an arraignment Monday, according to court records.
-Efforts to contact Escalera’s legal representation remain ongoing.
-CNN has reached out to the Taylor County Attorney’s Office.
+CNN has reached out to the Taylor County Attorney’s Office for Escalera’s legal representation.

 CNN has reached out to Kilman’s family.